App Size Optimization#

 }

-To use shrinkResources, you must enable code shrinking.
+, you must enable code shrinking.
 During the build process, ProGuard first removes unused code but retains unused resources.
 Then, Gradle removes unused resources.

-In Android Gradle Plugin version 0.7 and higher, you can declare the configurations supported by your app.
-Gradle will pass this information to the build system using the resConfig and resConfigs styles and the defaultConfig option.
-The build system will then prevent resources from unsupported configurations from appearing in the APK, thereby reducing the APK size.
+option.
+The build system then prevents resources from unsupported configurations from appearing in the APK, thereby reducing the APK size.
 For details on this feature, see Removing Unused Alternate Resources.

 Minimizing Resource Usage in Libraries#

-If a library is designed for servers or desktop devices, it may contain many objects and methods that the app does not need.
+If a library is designed for server or desktop devices, it may contain many objects and methods that the app does not need.
 To include only the parts of the library that your app requires, you can edit the library files (if the corresponding license allows you to modify the library).
 You can also use other libraries that are more suitable for mobile devices to add specific features to your app.

 Note: ProGuard can clean up some unnecessary code imported with libraries, but it cannot remove large internal dependencies of the library.